 those no longer living.
 Prior to the phonograph all spoken words

 were ephemeral.
-Edison's phonograph could produce a voice as heard
+Edison's phonograph could produce a voice from a

-reproduction of speech at the turn of the crank -- like sound coming
+machine at the turn of the crank -- like sound coming out of an

 On April 10, 1878 Edison would be

 called the "Wizard of Menlo Park" by William Croffut in

 the New York Daily Graphic.
 It was a name the public could

 Additionally, the phonograph would

 soon go on tours like a magicians taking their shows on the road.

 When listeners heard the phonograph speak in these phonograph exhibitions

 it challenged their senses like a magician challenging the eyes